-As No 1's time applies at the west switch of the siding where an opposing train clears, then that portion of the run late can be used there which waiting time specified for a certain designated station also apply to all other stations beyond in the direction indicated, an order such as - Between D and H Extra 1700 west wait at D until 1030 am other westward extra trains except Work Extra 292 wait at D until 1159 am, etc., would confine the waiting time to that territory.
+(o) Other extra trains receiving such wait orders might also attempt to use the waiting times specified for their operation, such as flag protection against following trains.
+To avoid having a waiting time specified for a certain designated station also apply to all other stations beyond in the direction indicated, an order such as-Between D and H Extra 1700 west wait at D until 10:30 am other westward extra trains except Work Extra 292 wait at D until 11:59 am., etc., would confine the waiting time to that territory.

-- (o) When the wait order includes the provision-"other westward extra trains wait at D until 1159am," if D is one of the work train outer limits, or a station between the limits, it is necessary to also include an exception to the work extra as it has been ruled that if the work extra gets into D and starts toward E, it then becomes a westward extra train and the order should read-"other westward extra trains except Work Extra 292 (and any other specified extra) wait, etc." - (p) When a waiting time on a first-class train is specified at the station next adjacent to a point where road engines as well as yard engines may have to use the maintracks in getting to and from trains, or yards, or engine house, a sufficient number of copies should be given the yardmaster to be able to furnish for this purpose.
-This necessary so they may comply with Rule 81. - 61. (a) Form F. If orders have been issued and it is later found that sections of that schedule are to be run, the orders should be reissued so that trains will be correctly designated as required both on clearance and in orders.
-In body of orders enumerate each section separately as First 3, Second 3, do not use First and Second 3, except as shown in examples 4 and 9.-See also item 35(d). - (b) The train dispatcher assumes the responsibility of one section passing another when he arranges for movements on different tracks where the crews are not able to handle in accordance with the rule.
-Where passing thus becomes possible by running one section against the current of traffic they shall be instructed as to desired operation.
-Exchange of orders as described by Rule 85 is required.-See item 14. - (c) If example 3 was worded as, either- "Second 1 (or No 1) display signals B.... to K.... for Engine 99"-it would be necessary to instruct which section would assume the schedule K.... to Z.....
-The address would be-To C&E Second 1 (or No 1) and C&E Eng 99..... - (d) When Example 8 has been used it is necessary to also use Form K order to annul the section when no train is to follow the signals over the subdivision or any part of it. - (e) Light engines should not be run as sections of a first-class train except when an engine is urgently needed and other train movements interfere with its prompt movement by other methods.
+(p) When the wait order includes the provision-"other westward extra trains wait at D until 1159am," if D is one of the work train outer limits, or a station between the limits, it is necessary to also include an exception to the work extra as it has been ruled that if the work extra gets into D and starts toward E, it then becomes a westward extra train and the order should read-"other westward extra trains except Work Extra 292 (and any other specified extra) wait etc."

+(q) When a waiting time on a first-class train is specified at the station next adjacent to a point where road engines as well as yard engines may have to use the main tracks in getting to and from trains, or yards, or engine house, a sufficient number of copies should be given the yardmaster to be able to furnish for this purpose.
+This necessary so they may comply with Rule 81.

+65. (a) Form F. If orders have been issued and it is later found that sections of that schedule are to be run, the orders should be reissued so that trains will be correctly designated as required both on clearance and in orders.
+In body of orders enumerate each section separately as First 3 Second 3, do not use First and Second 3 except as shown in examples 4 and 9.-See also item 39(c).

+(b) The train dispatcher assumes the responsibility of one section passing another when he arranges for movements on different tracks where the crews are not able to handle in accordance with the rule.
+Where passing

+- thus becomes possible by running one section against the current of traffic they shall be instructed as to desired operation.
+Exchange of orders as described by Rule 85 is required.-See item 17. - (c) If example 3 was worded as, either-"Second 1 (or No 1) display signals B.... to K.... for Eng 99"-it would be necessary to instruct which section would assume the schedule K.... to Z.....
+The address would be-To C&E Second 1 (or No 1) and C&E Eng 99...... - (d) When Ex.
+8 has been used it is necessary to also use Form K order to annul the section when no train is to follow the signals over the subdivision or any part of it. - (e) Light engines should not be run as sections of a first-class train except when an engine is urgently needed and other train movements interfere with its prompt movement by other methods.